cloudsidekick/maestro-samples/vcloud-sample-1/README.md

 Also, collect the following information from your vCloud vCenter application:

-* A Virtual Datacenter name
+* A Virtual Datacenter name.
+This will be the datacenter where the virtual servers will be deployed.

 * A Virtual Network name that dynamically assigns ip addresses that will be accessible via port 22 (ssh) from the Maestro server